fatjond0413/sep11-freedom-project/prep/plan.md

 #### Beyond MVP

 - [ ] Make more levels(Deadline: 4/15)
-  - [ ] add a diffrent background
+  - [ ] add a diffrent background for each level
-  - [ ] Make new sprites or mobs for some
+  - [ ] Make new sprites or mobs for some levels
 - [ ] Add music(Deadline: 4/20)